 WSSU STARTALK Summer Program

-A total of 30 Piedmont Triad students – 20 high school and 10 college – will be accepted into the tuition-free program.
+A total of 40 students (30 high school and 10 college students) will be accepted into the tuition-free program.
 No prior Chinese language experience is necessary.